fardeen-ahmed/Bug-bounty-Writeups/README.md

 | DOM-XSS |<a href="https://medium.com/@mohameddhanish98/a-story-of-dom-xss-852b6ed3bb5f">A Story of DOM XSS</a>
 | XSS |<a href="https://infosecwriteups.com/got-another-xss-using-double-encoding-e6493a9f7368">Got Another XSS using Double Encoding</a>
 | Stored-XSs |<a href="https://prashantbhatkal2000.medium.com/svg-based-stored-xss-ee6e9b240dee">SVG based Stored XSS</a>

-<a href="https://portswigger.net/dailyswig/googleroulettedeveloperconsoletrickcantriggerxssinchromiumbrowsers">Google Roulette: Developer console trick can trigger XSS in Chromium browsers</a>
+| XSS |<a href="https://portswigger.net/daily-swig/google-roulette-developer-console-trick-can-trigger-xss-in-chromium-browsers">Google Roulette: Developer console trick can trigger XSS in Chromium browsers</a>

 <a href="https://medium.com/@youghourtaghannei/postmessagexssvulnerabilityonprivateprogram18e773e1a1ba">PostMessage Xss vulnerability on private program</a>